Spark Your Creativity And Up Your Design Game With This List Of Laser Cut Ideas

 32. Wood Place Cards

-For couples with very specific reception seating assignments, these wedding place cards from Swooned go far beyond the paper tents of old.
+For couples with very specific reception seating assignments, these wedding place cards go far beyond the paper tents of old.
 These names are rendered from wood in calligrapher Laura Hooper’s lovely lettering.
 They lend an elegantly rustic touch to place settings and double as take-home gifts for guests.

 33. Bridal Shoes

 You may think laser cutting is limited to wedding decorations.
 Not always!
 These bridal shoes put a twist on the traditional sling back with a custom ankle wrap.
 These are so pretty we’d find a way to wear these again after the ceremony!